1. To use facilities at the Institute

 a)Delivery date

 (The delivery date depends on the availability.
-Confirm the delivery date with the
+Confirm the delivery

 Japan Radioisotope Association.)